Kaisen-san/SmartParkingMaua/README.md

 ### Installing GPIO
-Use the following command to install GPIO dependencies.
+Use the following command to install GPIO dependencies:
 ```
 sudo apt-get install python-rpi.gpio
 ```

 ### Cloning SD card image
-In case you want to clone SD card after everything has been installed, you can use the imageUSB program at: ``https://imageusb.br.uptodown.com/windows``
+In case you want to clone SD card after everything has been installed, you can use the ``imageUSB`` program at: ``https://imageusb.br.uptodown.com/windows``

 If you have any doubts on how to use it, take a look on the following tutorial: ``https://www.tecmundo.com.br/pendrive/54921-criar-imagem-pendrive-clona-lo.htm``